Srineha92/online-bookstore/README.md

 Overview:
-I wanted to create an secure Online bookstore which is an online web application, where customer can login or register an username and password in online bookstore to purchase books online.
+My project consists of secure Online bookstore which is an online web application, where customer can login or register an username and password in online bookstore to purchase books online.Users can also add new books to the bookshelf.Later user can update quantity and add it to the shopping cart.

 Features: